thjashin/rodeo/README.md

-# REINFORCE with Discrete Stein Operators
+# Gradient Estimation with Discrete Stein Operators

 Code for reproducing the results in "Gradient Estimation with Discrete Stein Operators" https://arxiv.org/abs/2202.09497.